bakerlisa/Smugetor/README.md

 # Smugetor

-According to Google, and there were a range of options, but betwen 60-90% of people stress about finances.........WOW!
+According to Google betwen 60-90% of people stress about finances.........WOW!
 So I decided to build a silly budgetor app so you got atleast one laugh in every day!!
-And yes it needs humar because finaces are stressful!
+And yes it needs humar because finaces are stressful, and it's my project!

-So have some laughs and keep track of your budget!
-So you can spend more money and keep track of that....aw the circle of life
+So have some laughs, keep track of your mu-law, and watch your progress.

 Built with: Java, SpringBoot, JS, HTML, custom CSS (no libraries)